 Hi!
 I’m Meri Cherry.
 Yes, that’s my real name.
 I know it’s crazy and totally over the top.
 It’s my married name, which I’ve chosen to fully embrace.
 I am a reggio inspired atelierista and private art teacher in Los Angeles with almost…not quite…20 years experience…and I just opened an art studio in Tarzana!
 I have two little girls, who are growing way too fast, and an amazing husband who builds things like THIS for all of us to enjoy.
 My favorite things are Instagram, collecting way too many art supplies and stalking thrift stores and flea markets for the next best find.

-If you want to contact me you can email me at firstname.lastname@example.org.
+If you’d like to contact me, please email me at email@example.com.
 I’d love to hear from you.

 How I got started…